-Next we define the {\em cototalization} of a double complex $X^{\bullet,\bullet}$ with $X^{i,j}\in\A$ as being the simple complex denoted $\Cot(X)$ having as entries: and whose differentials are induced using the universal property of the product by the maps
+Next we define the {\em cototalization} of a double complex $X^{\bullet,\bullet}$ with $X^{i,j}\in\A$ as the simple complex $\Cot(X^{\bullet,\bullet})$ having entries: and whose differentials are induced by using the universal property of the product by the maps

 for all $p,q\in\Z$ with $p+q=n+1$.